jackiekircher/resume/resume.md

 [github](https://github.com/jackiekircher) |
 [gitlab](https://gitlab.com/jackiekircher)

-As a software developer, I strive to make creative tools and solutions.
+As a full-stack web developer, I strive to make tools and experiences that help others and that are available and accessible to everyone.
+I am currenty looking for a role where I have an impact on people directly.

-My primary skill-sets are server-side web development in Ruby on Rails and responsive front-end web page construction through modular CSS.
-I am a fast learner who enjoys new challenges and I hope to expand my familiarity with modern front-end frameworks.
+I have over 6 years of experience working with Ruby and Rails and semantic HTML and CSS, and I hope to expand my familiarity with modern front-end frameworks.

 I believe in accessibility, progressive enhancement, test driven development, and clear, expressive documentation.
 I believe in working with my team to solve problems and learning from them.

-## Education & Background
+## Experience

 ### Roostify
 *March 2017 - Present*

-Senior full stack rails developer at Roostify, a digital mortgage platform, working on client-configurable infrastructure.
-I led a redesign of the email configuration system for white label branding and helped bring the application UI up to WCAG 2.0 AA standards.
+Senior full stack Rails developer at Roostify, a digital mortgage platform, working on client-configurable infrastructure.
 As a team lead on a critical project that fundamentally extended our application’s capabilities, I ensured that my team’s technical requirements were effectively communicated to others.
-I re-architected one of our core systems to scale with a new data model, allowing our system to work with a dynamic range of users.
+I re-architected several of our core systems to scale with a new data model, managing system-wide conflicts with other teams over a period of 12 months.

+I have coordinated with designers and product managers to help advise and define new features, such as rebuilding the email and style configuration system for a white-labelled product and bringing the application UI up to WCAG 2.0 AA standards.

 ### Builder Code Works
 *April 2016 - March 2017*

-Front end and rails developer contracting with Builder Code Works, a Pittsburgh web development consultancy.
+Front end and Rails developer contracting with Builder Code Works, a Pittsburgh web development consultancy.
 I worked with a small team to create business, educational, and artistic web applications in Rails and React.

 Clients include:

-- Texas A&M - designed the data store for and built a React application for teachers to interact with an online tutoring system.
+- *Texas A&M* - designed the data store for and built a React application for teachers to interact with an online tutoring system.
 - [The Carnegie Library of Pittsburgh](http://www.carnegielibrary.org/) -
   designed an intuitive form to interact with installation art, focusing